saylordotorg/course_bio102/Unit08.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Ecosystems** <span id="8"></span>
 *The term “ecosystem” is all-encompassing.
 It can be used to describe all the living and non-living things in an environment and is therefore